yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-develop/connect-ycql-application.md

 You also need to download and install your Yugabyte Cloud cluster CA certificate as follows:

+1. Sign in to Yugabyte Cloud, select your cluster, and click **Connect**.

+1. Click **Connect to your Application**.

-1. Download the root certificate for your cluster from Yugabyte Cloud.
+1. Click **Download CA Cert** to download the cluster `root.crt` certificate to your computer.

-1. Generate a truststore with downloaded root certificate.
+1. Generate a truststore using the downloaded root certificate.

     ```sh
     $ keytool -keystore ybtruststore -alias ybtruststore -import -file root.crt